teamtreedyn/Binoculars/README.md

 The code can be broken down into 3 main pieces

-- We have event triggers UI elements privacy screen - what event?
+- UI elements including privacy screen on startup
-- Collecting the data, done on evaluation complete
+- Collecting the data, done on 'evaluation complete'
-- Publish data collected using Post request to google sheets
+- Publishing the data collected using Post Request to Google Sheets

-location - ip address, covert
-exporting to Google sheets - free to use - authorising...
-Access to Google sheets - give people with a link access Associating the action with an event
-Visualising can be done in Google sheets, slicker in Google data store connect Google sheets (live linked, can be refreshed at regular intervals) User groups
-Filtering information
-Give people with a link access
-Creating a template vs embedding in exe or company website
 ________________

 ### Creating the sample data set ###